 For some, the ultimate dream guitar would offer the playability of an electric guitar (reduced string tension, lower action, combined with the convenience (no amp or cables required) and warmth of the acoustic guitar.
 In today’s article we’re going to take a closer look at acoustic guitars that play like electrics, and also offer a few pointers on how you can make your existing acoustic guitar play more like an electric if that’s your thing.

-Several acoustic guitars play like electric guitars and include a low action, radiused neck, and small body, perhaps none more so than the Kramer Ferrington.
+There are a number of acoustic guitars that play like electric guitars and include a low action, radiused neck, and small body, perhaps none more so than the Kramer Ferrington.
 Other guitars worth considering are the Ibanez Talman, the Fender Acoustisonic, Taylor T5, Godin A-series, and Yamaha APX series.

 The Top 4 acoustic guitars that play like electrics

-Hybrid guitars have been around for some time, but as acoustic technology and innovation continue to evolve new options from traditional brands such as Fender, Taylor, and Ibanez continue to break new ground.
+Hybrid guitars have been around for some time, but as acoustic technology and innovation continue to evolve we are seeing new options from traditional brands such as Fender, Taylor, and Ibanez.

 Bear in mind, combining the tradition of the acoustic guitar with modern innovations such as seen on both the Taylor T5 and Fender Acoustasonic series can alienate guitarists and purists alike so opinions and feedback on particular models can vary considerably.